-Every month, we dig through cybersecurity research, trends, advice and news for our readers.
+Every month, we dig through cybersecurity and data protection research, trends, advice and news for our readers.
 This month: T&Cs, stronger security in Europe, and a birthday with bitter memories.

 One of the greatest lies on the internet is “I have read the terms and conditions”.
 But maybe most people aren’t to blame when those same policies read like “an incomprehensible disaster”.
 That’s what a New York Times investigation found after reviewing 150 privacy policies.
 The European Commission came to a similar conclusion after surveying 27,000 citizens on their attitudes to data protection.
 Commissioner Věra Jourová noted that 60 per cent of Europeans read their privacy statements, but only 13 per cent read them fully.
 “This is because the statements are too long or too difficult to understand,” she said.